beth

 Elizabeth Hall

-I am a graduate student in Psychology at UC Davis.
+I am a graduate student researching Vision and Cognitive Science at UC Davis.
 I work with Joy Geng in the Integrated Attention Lab studying visual perception and memory in the human brain.
 I previously worked with Chris Baker in the Laboratory of Brain and Cognition at the NIH and with Doug Davidson at the Basque Center for Cognition, Brain, and Language.
+I spent summer 2023 as a data science intern with the Alexa Economics & Measurement team at Amazon.

 news